 * 'Argo' named best movie drama, Affleck best director

-* Former U.S. President Bill Clinton makes surprise appearance (Updates with)
+* Ex-U.S. President Bill Clinton makes surprise appearance (Recasts at end of show, adds quotes)

 By Jill Serjeant